NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 IRN Research Priority Areas

-1. Urban Agriculture adn Food-Energy-Water (FEW) Systems
+1. Urban Agriculture Systems

-Resource Efficiency (P2, P3, P4): How can urban agriculture systems be designed to optimize water reuse, renewable energy integration, and nutrient cycling without compromising food safety and economic viability?
+- Efficient scaling of technology (P2, P3, P4): How can urban agriculture systems be designed to optimize water reuse, renewable energy integration, and nutrient cycling without compromising food safety and economic viability?

-Climate Resilience (P1, P4, P5): How do different urban agriculture models (e.g., rooftop farms, vertical farming, CEA, community gardens) influence the resilience of FEW systems under climate extremes, and what role can smart technologies and novel governance frameworks play in enhancing adaptive capacity and supporting equitable access to benefits?
+- Climate Resilience (P1, P4, P5): How do different urban agriculture models (e.g., rooftop farms, vertical farming, CEA, community gardens) influence the resilience of FEW systems under climate extremes, and what role can smart technologies and novel governance frameworks play in enhancing adaptive capacity and supporting equitable access to benefits?

 2. Nature-Based Solutions (NbS) and Ecosystem Services

+Cities worldwide are turning to non-agricultural nature-based solutions (NbS), such as green roofs, street tree plantings, rain gardens, bioswales, urban wetlands, and pocket parks, to address challenges like flooding, extreme heat, air and water pollution, and declining biodiversity [13] [30] [31] [32].
 While NbS hold great promise for urban resilience, their adoption and effectiveness in U.S. cities are not yet well understood in a systematic way.
-Performance data on urban NbS (e.g., stormwater retention, temperature reduction, air quality improvement, or human health benefits) are often inconsistent or localized, making it difficult for planners to predict outcomes in new contexts [1] [2].
-Governance of NbS can be fragmented – for example, responsibilities may be split between public works and parks departments, or between city and homeowner actions – which complicates maintenance and long-term success.
+Performance data on urban NbS (e.g., stormwater retention, temperature reduction, air quality improvement, human health benefits) are often inconsistent or localized, making it difficult for planners to predict outcomes in new contexts [1] [2].
+Governance of NbS can be fragmented.
+For example, responsibilities may be split between public works and parks departments, or between city and homeowner actions which complicate maintenance and long-term success.
 There is also a need to examine trade-offs and unintended consequences.
 At present, much of the evidence for NbS benefits in urban areas remains anecdotal or site-specific.
 A coordinated research effort can help move from isolated case studies to a generalizable understanding of what works, where, and why in deploying NbS across different urban contexts.
-Examples of Roadmap related research in this area include work exploring:
+Examples of AgInnovation related research in this area include work exploring:

-The role and function of ecosystem services (P1, P2, P3, P4): Understanding how urban agriculture and other NbS can mitigate heat stress, manage stormwater, increase biodiversity to support pollination and nutrient cycling and improve urban environmental health.
+- The role and function of ecosystem services (P1, P2, P3, P4): Understanding how urban agriculture and other NbS can mitigate heat stress, manage stormwater, increase biodiversity to support pollination and nutrient cycling and improve urban environmental health.

-Decentralized vs. centralized solutions (P1, P2, P3, P4).
+- Decentralized vs. centralized solutions (P1, P2, P3, P4).
 Comparing the effectiveness and cost-benefit of decentralized green infrastructure versus traditional centralized infrastructure.
 This includes analyzing how different urban density or land-use contexts influence which approach performs better.

 3. Urban Soils and Anthropogenic Landscapes

-Soil-Structure Interactions (P2, P3, P4): In what ways can urban soil management practices (e.g., compaction reduction, organic amendments) improve stormwater infiltration and structural stability of green infrastructure while supporting productive and profitable urban agriculture?
+- Soil-Structure Interactions (P2, P3, P4): In what ways can urban soil management practices (e.g., compaction reduction, organic amendments) improve stormwater infiltration and structural stability of green infrastructure while supporting productive and profitable urban agriculture?

 Relevance to Stakeholders